decretist/Dissertation/Chapter3/chapter3.markdown

 students would therefore appear to have been the potential witnesses with the best visibility into the authorship of the text of the *Decretum* over the course of the 1130s and possibly as early as the 1120s.
-Unfortunately no near-contemporary makes an unambiguous claim to have been Gratian's student or to have otherwise had first-hand knowledge of the circumstances under which the *Decretum* was composed.[5]
+Unfortunately, no near-contemporary makes an unambiguous claim to have been Gratian's student or to have otherwise had first-hand knowledge of the circumstances under which the *Decretum* was composed.[5]
 Considering the fact that Gratian was universally credited